mwambajoakim/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - `key` argument will be always a string
 - If a key doesn’t exist, the dictionary won’t change
 - No imported modules

+## 09 - This function returns a new dictionary with all values multiplied by 2
+- Prototype: `def multiply_by_2(a_dictionary):`
+- You can assume that all values are only integers
+- Returns a new dictionary
+- No imported module